2022 Christmas Shopping Ideas

 Pacific Rink has some cool apparel, but their coolest product has to be The Pond Pack which makes carrying your skates and gloves down to the pond a lot easier than throwing your skates on your stick and wearing your gloves.
 I could have used one of these in high school when I rollerbladed home most days.
 The pouches for the skates would have been helpful.

-Maria Mountain’s Goalie Training Lab has a great free butterfly challenge program, but she also offers other premium programs that will no doubtly help the goalie in your life fell better on and off the ice.
+Maria Mountain’s Goalie Training Lab has a great free butterfly challenge program, but she also offers other premium programs that will no doubtly help the goalie in your life feel better on and off the ice.

 If that wasn’t enough for you, below are some great hockey/goalie books worth picking up too.